niek95/teamDuracell/README.md

   pathfinding:
-    "0" : standard pathfinding, straight up and horizontally "1" : A* pathfinding, avoids houses if necessary (almost always)
+    "0" : standard pathfinding, straight up and horizontally "1" : A* pathfinding, avoids houses if necessary (almost always) Unfortunately, we couldn't fix the bug in the A star algorithm to run it.
+    However, we did push it to our master to show you our effort, hopefully we can fix it eventually.
 ```